 He in whom Ganapatibhoopaala noted great talent and loyalty (towards patron) and entrusted him to the care of the much sought after Gundamaatya, just as Indra entrusted Jayanta to Brhaspati and had the meritorious art taught.
 [1,x]

 Jayana therefore learned the arts from Gundamatya.
 The Royal Narthakis of the time learned from brahmana acharyas, hence the Nattuva mela was known as Brahmana mela.
 [2, 67] Jayasena later refers to himself as gajasaadhanika and senapati (that is elephant corps commander and general).
-He subsequently served under Maharani Rudhrama Devi as well.
+He served under Maharani Rudhrama Devi as well.

 He is said to have accompanied the rulers of the dynasty on their many campaigns, and played an important role in their success against neighbouring rival kingdoms.

 That is what makes his background so interesting.
 Despite being a high level field commander, nayaka, and general, Jaya Senapati was also Jayacharya, learned authority on the art of dance and song.
-If the great God Siva is the literal “Lord of the Dance”, then as a nayaka, Jaya Senapati was “[l]ord of the Dance”, small L. That a feudal lord or baron was a maestro of dance and a scholar of sangeeta in his own right, only goes to show the level of culture not only in the Kakatiya Rajya or the Ancient Andhra desa, but Indic Civilization itself.
+If the great God Siva is the literal “Lord of the Dance”, then as a nayaka, Jaya Senapati was “[l]ord of the Dance”, small L. That a feudal lord or baron was a maestro of dance and a scholar of sangeeta and sanskrit in his own right, only goes to show the level of culture not only in the Kakatiya Rajya or the Ancient Andhra desa, but Indic Civilization itself.

 An inscription refers to young Jayana as “very gentle, humble, polite, confident, graceful and valorous”[1, xi].
 It is no wonder he was a warrior dancer in the Perini Thandava tradition.
 In one account, he is said to have dismounted from his elephant and danced the Thandava to boost the morale of his troops.
 One can only imagine his performance as being something akin to this.